MartinKochanov/Vehicle-Rental-System/README.md

   Initializes rentals and manages user interactions via console input.<br>
   Validates inputs using Validations for accuracy and completeness.<br>
   Utilizes CalculationUtils to compute total rental costs and generate invoices.<br>

+Lastly and most importantly checking if everrything works as expexted!😃